-The purpose of the assessment is not to reflect a single sale price, but to assess all properties at typical market value as of the same valuation date.
+The goal of the assessment is not to match a single sale price, but to reflect the typical market value for all properties as of the same valuation date.
+For more information please view the Guide to Property Assessment and Taxation (PDF) published by the Government of Alberta.

 Assessment notices are mailed before tax bills each year to allow property owners the opportunity to review their assessed value, property details and raise any concerns before taxes are calculated.